Oyinbanky/Dano-Airlines-Satisfaction-Analysis/README.md

 - Highlight the comfort, meals, and in flight services in your marketing.

-- Show potential customers that they’ll be well taken care of—this is attractive to business travelers and long-distance tourists.
+- Show potential customers that they’ll be well taken care of this is attractive to business travelers and long distance tourists.

 - Maintain or improve service quality to retain loyalty.